 Food-wise, Marin is known for its artisanal cheeses and quality oysters.
 From its restored barn, Cowgirl Creamery in Point Reyes sells fantastic fromage, charcuterie and wine.

-At Hog Island Oyster Co in Tomales Bay, they raise Manila clams, mussels and five varieties of oysters.
+At Hog Island Oyster Co in Tomales Bay, they raise Manila clams, mussels and six varieties of oysters.
 The flavour of the bay is in each mouthful – a watery version of terroir epicures call “meroir”.
 Hog Island has farm tours, picnic reservations and an oyster bar built into the bow of an old wooden boat.
 Shucking oysters as the sun glints on the bay is a sublime way to spend an afternoon.

 Distance from San Francisco: An hour to the wineries.